-Getting the Digital Workspace Story Map Straight
+Introducing the Digital Workspace Journey Map

-In some ways, I am loathe to annotate the story.
+In some ways, I am loathe to annotate the map.
 Like the MAD magazine cartoons some of us grew up with (sorry if that reference is beyond your years … wait, no, I’m not…) the discovery and the details are half the fun.
 If you also enjoy a good puzzle, STOP NOW!
-Take a look at this section of the story map yourself and draw your own conclusions.
+Take a look at this section of the map yourself and draw your own conclusions.
 When you’re ready to proceed, READ ON!

 Standardization is in the DNA of probably anyone in IT, learned from process-oriented organizations.
 The concept of interchangeable parts popularized by Eli Whitney in the production of guns and cotton gins allowed manufacturers to better specialize labor, reduce production costs and permit better serviceability of increasingly complex machines.
 It is no surprise that we want to apply the same logic to IT by supplying modern tools of production (namely apps and devices) to today’s workforce.

 By waging war on variables, IT is better able to achieve economies of scale.

 - If an organization standardizes on laptops, three standards are better than five.

 - If an organization is looking at office productivity apps, one is better than three.

 From a serviceability perspective, I get it.
 Why reimage a laptop over the network if I can pop the top, plug a fresh SSD into the slot that I just took off a drive burner and then button it back up?

 In the digital workspace journey map, we show this idea of standardization with the Beetles and station wagons clogged on the packed highway.
 Every user should look like either a Beetle or a station wagon; depending on their job role, they get the keys to their car.
 It might not be the car they would choose, but it’s reliable—or at least IT will be there to fix it with their stash of backup parts.